haempel/zgrab2/README.md

 To change the json output of existing modules, one have to adapt the used code of the corresponding module go-files in the `module` folder.
 Every Module has its own parameters defined - usally as a struct.

+If the outer module name of the json output should be changed, see `processing.go` line 169 in `grabTarget(...)`

 ### Change used go moudles versions

 Go modules have a pseudo version based on a git commit.
 If a new module version has to be imported in the project, change the modules verision in the `go.mod` file as described below.